Ruby-Network/byod-bot/README.md

     ```
   - Using the script will allow you to skip step 1 through 3.

+1a.
+Also install [OPM](https://opm.openresty.org/) if your distribution does not have it.

 2. If you were previously using NGINX, you will need to disable it:
 ```bash
 sudo systemctl stop nginx